 - Master of Education (M.Ed.)

 - Educational Specialist (Ed.S.)

 - Doctor of Education (Ed.D.)

 - Doctor of Philosophy (Ph.D.)

 - Joint Degrees: Joint degrees with the M.Ed. and a degree with the schools of Business, Communication and the Arts, Divinity, Government, Leadership or Psychology & Counseling are available.
 See the M.Ed. programs listed below and the General Information section of the Catalog for more information.

 - Career Switcher Certificate (CGS)

 - Certificate in Autism (CGS)

-- Certificate in Classroom Management Specialist (CGS) - Certificate in Curriculum, Instruction and Assessment (CGS) - Certificate in Teaching English to Speakers of Other Languages, TESOL (CGS) - Certificate of Advanced Graduate Studies (CAGS) - Center for Career Advancement and Training (CCAT)
+- Certificate in Classroom Management Specialist (CGS)

+- Certificate in Curriculum, Instruction and Assessment (CGS)

+- Certificate in Teaching English to Speakers of Other Languages, TESOL (CGS)

+- Certificate of Advanced Graduate Studies (CAGS)

+- Professional Development

-The School of Education graduates hold a variety of positions that include teachers, administrators and superintendents in public, private and Christian schools.
+The School of Education graduates hold a variety of positions that include teachers, principals, and central office administrators in public, private and Christian schools.
 Our alumni are involved in educational policy, developing curricula for localities and setting standards of learning.
 Graduates have experienced career advancement locally, nationally and internationally.